Brewers vs. Phillies Player Props Betting Odds

 |0

-- Stott takes a two-game streak with at least one hit into this matchup.
-In his last five games he is hitting .412 with a double, a home run, a walk and two RBI.
+- Schwarber enters this matchup looking to extend his five-game hit streak.
+During his last five outings he is hitting .261 with a double, four home runs, two walks and eight RBI.

 |Opponent